justincy/signs-of-the-second-coming/questions.md

 as the "Angel sounds his trump?"

 * What is the relationship, in terms of timing, between the Burning and the Great earthquake?

-* What is the "great day of the Lord?"
-Is it the same as "Christ comes in the clouds?"

 # Resolved Questions